MidHunterX/Hunter-OS/README.md

 | ' d      | Go to Downloads/               |
 | ' c      | Go to .config/                 |
 | x, q     | Close/Quit                     |

+### Extra Functionalities

+- Press `a` or `cw` in Visual Mode to multi-rename files/dirs
+- The most useful default functionality is `s` to drop into shell